jeffgbutler/CarvelWorkshop/kapp-controller/README.md

 2. We might want to run those input files through ytt or kbld (or both!) before we send them to kapp
 3. Ultimately we want kapp to create resources in Kubernetes based on these, possibly transformed, input files

-The kapp-controller does exactly this.
+The kapp-controller performs these exact steps.
 When the kapp-controller is installed in a cluster, there is a new CRD of kind `App` with API version `kappctrl.k14s.io/v1alpha1`.
 This allows us to define input sources for kapp and transforms that should occur on those inputs before kapp creates the resources.
 Since the kapp-controller is Kubernetes native, any change to the definition of an App will cause the controller to reconcile again.
 So you